alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *abril 2024*  --  "What has the world come to when you can't even trust a program?"
+Current SARI version: *mayo 2024*  --  "They’ve done studies, you know.
+60% of the time, it works every time"

 -----------------